bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 with Real NVP a while ago but I got frustrated trying to get it to work in Keras, so I got distracted with some other stuff (see my previous posts).
-Conceptually, I really enjoyed this topic because it was really surprising to me that it actually worked.
-I already have a few papers that I really want to dig into in future posts, so look out for them!
+Conceptually, I really enjoyed this topic because it was really surprising to me that such a simple transform works.
+Looking forward, I'm already pretty excited about a few papers that I've had my eye on and I can't wait to find some time to implement and write them up.
+Until next time!

 Further Reading
 ===============